 Stability and Tweaks.

 Unless the silicone lottery hates you, it should reboot, and now you use Cinebench and Prime to run a quick stability test.
 If your settings are stable and they should be you can try to lower the CPU Offset Voltage to lower your temperatures.

 As shown in the picture, the increments are 0.00625 volts use that to lower the CPU Voltage while remaining stable in Prime95/Cinebench.
 Make sure to keep an eye on those temperatures for that I would recommend HWMonitor, no individual core temperature programs are updated yet.
 You can also set your XMP/A-XMP/DOCP profile above the basic 2133 MHz; I was not blessed with a Samsung B-die so mine, for now, is set at 2666 MHz.

 Here is my CPU-Z validation link for my 38.25: https://valid.x86.fr/z9ia69

 My Absolute Max, 3900 MHz.

-The new AMD Ryzen CPU chip is amazing especially considering the price, with a good overclock you can take on CPU's double in price.
+The new AMD Ryzen CPU chip is impressive especially considering the price, with a good overclock you can take on CPU's double in price.
 Happy I took the plunge and invested in a Ryzen 5 chip with my upgrade, Intel better steps up its game because this is stiff competition.
-With that I conclude my small guide, I hope this has helped the readers and saved them some time.
+With that, I conclude my small guide; I hope this has helped the readers and saved them some time.

 - Paul Ripmeester